 Propane(also known as LPG) is an essential gas used for heating and energy.
 You can get propane tanks at most department stores like Walmart or Target.

-How long can propane be stored?
+How long can it be stored?
 Can you buy some today and still use it in the distant future?

 The short answer: YES.
 Propane almost never goes bad, and has an indefinite shelf life.
 The only limiting factor is the durability of the container or tank itself.